You made the strategic decision to migrate to the cloud. After careful consideration, you chose…

 7 Tiers of IT Disaster Recovery

 Disasters can happen to any business, anytime.
-Especially for the healthcare industry, an IT disaster is a nightmare, because it cannot only ruin the healthcare management system but also the damages hospital’s reputation and compromise patients’ data.
+Especially for the healthcare industry, an IT disaster is a nightmare, because it cannot only ruin the healthcare management system.
+But also the damages hospital’s reputation and compromise patients’ data.
 There are many healthcare organizations are relying on third-party IT vendor support to manage their disaster recovery.
 If your healthcare company has an IT disaster recovery plan then your business continuity can’t hurt and you can run daily operations without any hassle.
 To run operations smoothly, you need to understand the tiers of disaster recovery to build effective DR plans.
 These important disaster recovery tiers serve as a backbone for your business growth.

 What is Disaster Recovery?